vikramhegde123/scala-learning/docs/Set_Map_Tuples.md

 ```
 This syntax gives multiple definitions of the same expression.
 Each variable is initialized with its own
 evaluation of the expression on the right-hand side.
 That the expression evaluates to a tuple in this case
 does not matter.
 Both variables are initialized to the tuple in its entirety.
-SeeChapter 18 for some
-examples where multiple definitions are convenient.

 As a note of warning, tuples are almost too easy to use.
 Tuples are great when you combine data that
 has no meaning beyond "an A and a B." However, whenever the combination has some meaning, or
 you want to add some methods to the combination, it is better to go ahead and create a class.
 For